Real Madrid beat San Lorenzo to lift Club World Cup

 MARRAKECH, Morocco Real Madrid won the Club World Cup for the first time by beating San Lorenzo 2-0 on Saturday with goals from Sergio Ramos and Gareth Bale after being forced into a scrap by the feisty South Americans.

-Real scored in each half to clock up a 22nd successive win in all competitions in a bruising encounter which Guatemalan referee Walter Lopez just managed to keep under control.
+Real scored in each half to clock up a 22nd straight win in all competitions in a bruising encounter which Guatemalan referee Walter Lopez just managed to keep under control.

 The Marrakech crowd gave the European champions fervent support and were expecting a gala exhibition, which San Lorenzo were not going to allow despite the obvious gulf in class.